jkboyce/jugglinglab/README.md

 Juggling Lab is a Compose Multiplatform application written in Kotlin.
 It supports all desktop platforms (macOS, Windows, Linux), Android, iOS, and web/WASM.
 Clone the repository and play around with it!
 We appreciate bug reports (file under "Issues" above), and pull requests (bug fixes, new/updated pattern files, new features).

 **Building Juggling Lab.** The project is built with [Gradle](https://gradle.org/).
-Use the command `gradlew run` in the base directory of the repo to compile and run the desktop application.
+Use the command `./gradlew run` in the base directory of the repo to compile and run the desktop application.

 For mobile development we recommend [Android Studio](https://developer.android.com/studio) (Android) and [Xcode](https://developer.apple.com/xcode/) (iOS).
 Both have good support for Gradle, and device emulation and testing.
 Open the repo in either app to configure the relevant plugins.